Chart Color Schemes

 Clayton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Clayton's dwelling structure, as per the latest Census, consisted of 35.5% houses and 64.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Clayton was at 19.4%, with the rest being mortgaged (17.7%) or rented (62.9%).
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400, compared to Melbourne metro's $390.
-Nationally, Clayton's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+In Clayton, as per the most recent Census evaluation, 35.5% of dwellings were houses while 64.4% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Clayton stood at 19.4%, with mortgaged properties at 17.7% and rented ones at 62.9%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400 compared to Melbourne metro's $390.
+Nationally, Clayton's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing